wibidei/prueba-onlinebuyer/wp-content/plugins/add-to-any/README.txt

 	) );
 } ?>`

-= Why does the Facebook Like Button, Twitter Tweet Button, Pinterest Pin It Button, Google+ Share Button, or Google +1 Button have so much whitespace to the right of it? =
+= Why does the Facebook Like Button, Pinterest Pin It Button, Google+ Share Button, or Google +1 Button have so much whitespace to the right of it? =

 The minimum width for the Facebook Like Button is 90 pixels.
 This is required to display the total number of Likes to the right of the button.
 See Facebook's <a href="https://developers.facebook.com/docs/plugins/like-button">Like Button documentation</a> for details

 It's not recommended, but you can change the width of the Facebook Like Button using CSS code, for instance: `.a2a_button_facebook_like { width:50px !important; }`

-The Twitter Tweet Button with 'show count' enabled is 130 pixels.
-You can change the width using CSS code, for instance: `.a2a_button_twitter_tweet { width:100px !important; }`

 The Pinterest Pin It Button with 'show count' enabled is 76 pixels.
 You can change the width using CSS code, for instance: `.a2a_button_pinterest_pin { width:90px !important; }`